-- All submitted files must be in PDF format. - The submission time (noon) and date must be strictly adhered to unless you have been given permission by the Proctors (via your college) to submit at a later time and date.
-Penalties will be imposed by the Board of Examiners for work that is submitted after the deadline. - Hardware or internet connectivity problems unrelated to the Inspera system will not be accepted as mitigating factors for late submission.
-Make frequent backups of your work, and give yourself plenty of time to make your submission. - You will need to use the the course coversheet (provided online) as first page of the work.
+- All submitted files must be in PDF format. - Hardware or internet connectivity problems unrelated to the Inspera system will not be accepted as mitigating factors for late submission.
+Make frequent backups of your work, and give yourself plenty of time to make your submission. - You will need to use the course coversheet (provided online) as first page of the work.
 Remember to put your candidate number, assignment title and word count on the front page of your work.
-Do not add your name, student number, college or supervisor to any part of the work. - Take time to check your submission before submitting it online.
+Do not add your name, student number, college or supervisor to any part of the work.

+• Take time to check your submission before submitting it online.
 Make absolutely sure that the file you are submitting is the correct and final version.